Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 In about 1596, Susini modeled and cast a series of bronze statuettes for the tabernacle of a Carthusian monastery (the Certosa) outside Florence, the production of which is among his most documented in both period sources and museum conservation.
 Of these figures, Saint Matthew, now conserved at the Metropolitan Museum of Art, seemed a good subject to experiment with.
 The process began with a fundamental question that Susini and other artists tasked with reproducing, reducing, or enlarging a sculpture would have faced: How does one render something to scale?
 Not having the original readily available to measure and compare, I instead turned to the two dimensional and worked off scaled photographs of the sculpture from various angles.
 To simulate in modern, quicker means the Renaissance piece-mold, I made a rubber mold of my clay (itself a "free copy" destroyed in the molding process) to cast a wax replica.

-{{< figure src="images/fig4-scaled-w-mold.jpg" alt="The back of a bronze cast of a robed figure, next to an impression of that figure left in a wax block." caption="**Figure 4.** (Left) Scaled image of Antonio Susini's, *Saint Matthew* (possibly after a model by Giambologna), 1596, bronze, 27 x14 x 8.9cm.
-(Right) Half of the rubber mold to cast my free copy in wax." attr="Metropolitan Museum of Art, and courtesy of author.">}}
+{{< figure src="images/fig4-scaled-w-mold.jpg" alt="The back of a bronze cast of a robed figure, next to an impression of that figure left in a wax block." caption="**Figure 4.** (Left) Antonio Susini (model and cast, possibly after a model by Giambologna), *Saint Matthew,* 1596, bronze.
+Metropolitan Museum of Art, New York, Purchase, Joseph Pulitzer Bequest, 1957, 57.136.2.
+Scaled by author.
+(Right) Half of the rubber mold to cast my free copy in wax.">}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
 The back of a bronze cast of a robed figure, next to an impression of that figure left in a wax block.
 |
-| CAPTION: **Figure 4.** (Left) Scaled image of Antonio Susini's, *Saint Matthew* (possibly after a model by Giambologna), 1596, bronze, 27 x14 x 8.9cm.
+| CAPTION: **Figure 4.** (Left) Antonio Susini (model and cast, possibly after a model by Giambologna), *Saint Matthew,* 1596, bronze.
+Metropolitan Museum of Art, New York, Purchase, Joseph Pulitzer Bequest, 1957, 57.136.2.
+Scaled by author.
 (Right) Half of the rubber mold to cast my free copy in wax.
 |
 | ATTRIBUTION: Metropolitan Museum of Art, and courtesy of author.
 #-----------------------------------------------------------------------------------